• Skip to primary navigation

 12. Declining Work Performance.

-Simple tasks that you’re used to performing efficiently in the workplace become very difficult to execute.
-You can’t just seem to give any task your very best anymore.
+Simple tasks you’re used to performing efficiently in the workplace become very difficult.
+You can’t just seem to give any job your very best anymore.

 13. Increased Absenteeism and Accidents